 What Is Form 13F and Who Must File It?

 The purpose of Form 13F is to increase transparency into institutional ownership.
 It gives regulators, investors, and the public a transparent view of what large asset managers are holding each quarter.
-The filings are made publicly available through the SEC’s EDGAR system.
+This regulatory disclosure helps the SEC monitor market activity, detect potential manipulation, and ensure proper oversight of institutional investment practices.
+The filings are made publicly available through the SEC's EDGAR system.

 You can read more about the rule, filing process, and common questions in our full Form 13F FAQ.